uppsala-makerspace/loerdagskurser/publicity/20240818_kickoff/README.md

 # Kick-off

 I lead the Saturday courses.
 I will share why I think these are important.
 Maybe you think it is a good cause to.
 For those, I will tell who can contribute on any voluntary basis.

-Goals of the course are:
+## Course goals

 - Providing a learning community:
     - learning how to do 3D modeling, electronics, programming, teaching, shape a learning community